Exam Pattern, Pass Score, Results- Prometric DHA DOH HAAD MOH NHRA EMREE SDLE QCHP OMSB

 UNITED ARAB EMIRATES (UAE)

-To apply for the exams in the UAE as a General Dentist, you must have a recognized primary degree (BDS or equivalent) from an accredited health science program, completed one year of the internship program and two years of clinical experience.
+To apply for the exams in the UAE as a General Dentist, you must have a recognized primary degree (BDS or equivalent) from an accredited health science program and completed one year of the internship program.
+If you are a graduate from outside UAE universities, you should have an additional two years of clinical experience.
 Dentists with no evidence of completion of internship will need an additional two years of experience. how to become dentist in dubai

 - Dubai: Dubai Health Authority (DHA) exam To work in Dubai, one needs to pass the DHA eligibility exam.
 Passing the exam qualifies you to look and apply for work in Dubai ONLY and not anywhere else in the UAE.